dantleech/blog/content/posts/2025/10-16-rouen.md

-I walked into the center of Rouen and had a minor breakdown trying to find somewhere to eat as detailed at the start of this post On the way I was interested in the irregular timber framed buildings and big fucking cathedral.
+I walked into the center of Rouen and had a minor breakdown trying to find somewhere to eat as detailed at the start of this post On the way I was interested in the irregular timber framed buildings and big fucking cathedral that had (relatively) recently undergone an epic renovation to remove the dirt of the ages.

 ![Camera/IMG_20251016_185547_017.jpg](/images/mannheim2025/202510152106-cathedralrouen.jpg)
 *Rouen Cathedral*